DorindaAbeyta/git-demo-42/README.md

-A qiuck demo on how to learn git on the commend line
+A qiuck demo on how to learn git on the commend line.